mislav/blog/js/_posts/2010-05-07-semicolons.markdown

         a + b
     }

-When you're done trying to wrap your brain around why would anyone *ever* want to write a return statement on a new line, we can continue and see how this statement is interpreted:
+When you're done trying to wrap your brain around why would anyone in their right mind want to write a return statement on a new line, we can continue and see how this statement is interpreted:

     return;
       a + b;

-Alas, it didn't return the sum of `a` and `b`!
+Alas, the function didn't return the sum we wanted!
 But you know what?
-This problem isn't solved by adding a semicolon to the end of our wanted `return` expression (that is after `a + b`).
-It's solved by removing the newline after `return`:
+This problem *isn't* solved by adding a semicolon to the end of our wanted `return` expression (that is, after `a + b`).
+It's solved by *removing* the newline after `return`:

     return a + b

-Again, extra semicolons didn't help.
-We just needed to understand how the language is parsed.
+Still, in an incredible display of ignorance these people actually *advise* their readers to avoid such issues by adding semicolons everywhere.
+Uh, alright, only it doesn't help this particular case at all.
+We just needed to understand better how the language is parsed.

 ## The only real pitfall when coding without semicolons